Koredotcom/docs/docs/xo/app-settings/integrations/actions/hubspot/using-the-hubspot-action-templates.md

         ] }
         ```

-    4. **getAccoutService** – A bot action service to get account details in an external integration.
-Click the **Plus **icon to expand to view the getAccountService bot action component properties.
+    4. **getAccountService** – A bot action service to get account details in an external integration.
+Click the **Plus** icon to expand to view the getAccountService bot action component properties.
     5. **listAllDealsMessage** – A message node with script to display responses for various scenarios.

 3. Click the **Train** tab to complete the Dialog task training.